parallelam/ProjectUno/README.md

 # Project StreamIt

+This project is currently dead as of February 13th, 2019 due to GuideBox going pay-to-use and that no free alternatives currently exist.

 A project intended to tackle the burden of discovering which streaming service a specific movie or show is currently available on.

 Technologies incorporated: